 - Osteoporosis.
 If you smoke, your chance of developing osteoporosis (weak bones) is greater.

 - Eye diseases.
 Smoking increases the risk of eye diseases that can lead to vision loss and blindness, including cataracts and age-related macular degeneration (AMD).

 Nicotine is the drug in tobacco that makes cigarettes so addictive.
-It’s one reason why the first few weeks after quitting are the hardest.
 Although some people who give up smoking have no withdrawal symptoms, many people continue to have strong cravings for cigarettes.
 They also may feel grumpy, hungry, or tired.
 Some people have headaches, feel depressed, or have problems sleeping or concentrating.
 These symptoms fade over time.

 Many people say the first step to quitting smoking successfully is to make a firm decision to quit and pick a definite date to stop.
-Then, you’ll need to make a clear plan for how you will stick to it.
+Make a plan to deal with the situations that trigger your urge to smoke and to cope with cravings.
 You may need to try many approaches to find what works best for you.
 For example, you might:

 - Talk with your doctor.

 - Download the mobile apps or sign up for the text messaging service at SmokeFree60+.

 - Think of what you can do with the money you spend on cigarettes and set up a rewards system.

 - Take a walk or try a new physical activity you enjoy.

 - Take medicine to help with symptoms of nicotine withdrawal.